carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 Some people might say this is not a very realistic pattern but you might be actually surprised.
 Compilers actually tend to implement parsing and recognizing certain keywords this way.
 Take a look at [Crafting Interpreters](https://craftinginterpreters.com/scanning-on-demand.html#identifiers-and-keywords) book, particularly a chapter that teaches us how to parse keywords.
 It turns out that a few nested `switch` statements is the fastest method to do it.
 Many real language parsers are using similar techniques and that makes them great for fuzzing and increasing coverage.

 Still, I strongly believe that to truly understand, and most importantly test your fuzzer you need to run it against that target that offers proper introspection and as few surprises as possible.
-Testing your tools against black box offers a very murky picture of what is actually happening - maybe you are not finding crashes because of some tiny flaw in your mutation strategy.
+Testing your tools against black box offers a very murky picture of what is actually happening - maybe you are not finding crashes because of some tiny flaw[^1] in your mutation strategy.
 Such flaws might easily be dismissed by assuming that program you know very little of, doesn't actually have vulnerabilities.

-> In my initial mutator I've failed to properly calculate boundaries during inserting of blocks so my mutator never actually *appended* blocks at the end of the data being mutated.
-Would have probably missed that if not the strong expectation of a certain result failed to be satisfied.

 # Main loop